SuperManito/LinuxMirrors/docs/mirrors/index.en.md

 ## Mainland China :flag-CN:

-> All mirror sites in the list below support `Debian`, `Ubuntu`, `CentOS`, `openSUSE`, and `openEuler` repositories.
-The list is sorted by institution type, geographic location, and name length, and is not related to actual speed.
+> All mirror sites in the list below synchronize the `Debian`, `Ubuntu`, `CentOS`, `openSUSE`, and `openEuler` software repositories.
+The list is sorted by institution type, geographic location, and name length, and is not related to actual download speed.

 <div id="mirrors-table"><p>Loading table <svg xmlns="http://www.w3.org/2000/svg" width="18" height="18" viewBox="0 0 24 24" style="vertical-align: -0.15rem"><g stroke="currentColor"><circle cx="12" cy="12" r="9.5" fill="none" stroke-linecap="round" stroke-width="3"><animate attributeName="stroke-dasharray" calcMode="spline" dur="1.5s" keySplines="0.42,0,0.58,1;0.42,0,0.58,1;0.42,0,0.58,1" keyTimes="0;0.475;0.95;1" repeatCount="indefinite" values="0 150;42 150;42 150;42 150"/><animate attributeName="stroke-dashoffset" calcMode="spline" dur="1.5s" keySplines="0.42,0,0.58,1;0.42,0,0.58,1;0.42,0,0.58,1" keyTimes="0;0.475;0.95;1" repeatCount="indefinite" values="0;-16;-59;-59"/></circle><animateTransform attributeName="transform" dur="2s" repeatCount="indefinite" type="rotate" values="0 12 12;360 12 12"/></g></svg></p></div>

 ???+ question "Usage Help"

-    :supported: Supported &nbsp;&nbsp; :unsupport: Not Supported &nbsp;&nbsp; :incompatible: Incompatible, meaning the repository branch naming does not conform to the script's default rules but can be used via command options.
-For specific usage examples and the default branch names for each OS, [see here](../use/index.md#specify-mirror-repository).
+    :supported: Supported &nbsp;&nbsp; :unsupport: Not Supported &nbsp;&nbsp; :incompatible: Incompatible, meaning the mirror site's repository directory naming does not conform to the script's default rules but can still be used via command options.
+For specific usage examples and the default branch names for each operating system, [see here](../use/index.md#specify-mirror-repository).

-    If you can't find the mirror you want to use here, you can check other running modes and command options.
-The speed of a repository is divided into refresh speed and download rate, the latter being the key.
-Please choose and try according to your actual geographic location, and you can also use [auxiliary tool websites](#tool-websites) for some tests.
+    If you can't find the mirror site you want to use here, you can check other modes and command options.
+The speed of a mirror site is divided into synchronization speed and user download speed, with the latter being the key.
+Please choose and try according to your actual geographic location.
+You can also use [auxiliary tool websites](#tool-websites) for testing.

     :material-thumb-up-outline: Usage suggestions: For speed, we recommend `USTC` and `ByteDance (Volcengine)`; for regional compatibility, `Aliyun` and `Tencent Cloud`; for repository variety, `Nanjing University` and `CAS`.
-For overseas or complex network environments, it is not recommended to use mirrors like `Tsinghua (TUNA)` that are easily blocked.
+For overseas or complex network environments, it is not recommended to use mirrors like `Tsinghua (TUNA)` that are prone to blocking.

 ??? note "China Education Network (Click to expand)"